wordofwarning/wordofwarning.org/current/2025-worksahead/index.md

 *Presented by* Word of Warning *+* Contact

-Our annual sampler evening of new performance returns to <a href="https://contactmcr.com" target="_blank">Contact</a> with a double bill of new solo works-in-development from from artists Adèle Le Gallez and Martha Pailing…
+Our annual sampler evening of new performance returns to <a href="https://contactmcr.com" target="_blank">Contact</a> with a double bill of new works-in-development from artists Adèle Le Gallez + Martha Pailing…

 #### Works
 ***UNTITLED* by Adèle Le Gallez**

 In 1942, a church appears in the centre of Orkney: lifting, ringing loud above all the other noises, not taken in for more than a few seconds, red-hot by the feel.

-The same year, 528.9 miles away in Oldham: a woman who had always had faith in the tangible things in life found a new kind of faith.
-That one decision she made, changed the trajectory of her family tree…
+The same year, 528.9 miles away in Oldham: a woman who had always had faith in the tangible things in life found a new kind of faith.<br>That one decision she made, changed the trajectory of her family tree…

 Adèle is a writer, sound-artist, and performer.